Skip to content

 Key Components

-1. TError Message: This defines the structure of a Teranode error, including:
+1. TError Message: This defines the structure of a Teranode error with seven fields:

-• code: An error code from the ERR enum.
+• code: An error code from the ERR enum indicating the error type

 2. ERR Enum: This enumerates all possible error codes in Teranode.
-Each error type is assigned a unique integer value, starting from 0.
-This enumeration helps standardize error codes across different services.
+Error codes are organized into logical ranges of 10 by category (e.g., 10-19 for block errors, 30-49 for transaction errors), making the error categorization immediately apparent from the code value.
+Each error type is assigned a unique integer value, enabling standardized error handling across different services and programming languages.

 Purpose and Benefits